renpy/renpy/sphinx/source/displayables.rst

 image is used in developer mode.
 Placeholder displayables can also be used manually when the defaults are inappropriate. ::

-    # By default, the girl placeholer will be used.
+    # By default, the girl placeholder will be used.
     image sue = Placeholder("boy")

     label start: